 Appreciate the challenges.
 It is in those challenges that you can choose to become stronger, love truly, communicate better, and take a stand for who you are and what you believe in.
 For it is in your struggles that you hone the person you will inevitably become.

 - Everybody brings their faves: favorite music, favorite food, favorite story, and favorite drinks to share.
 Contribution is key.
 When you contribute, you have skin in the game.

 - During the meal, each person will stand up and listen to the other guests speak about what they like, admire, appreciate or care about the person standing.

 - Play Table Topics or any sort of Q and A game that causes everyone to learn something new about each guest.

 - After the meal, break into couples and interview each other on what you stand for and what matters most to you.
 You can use the Story Corps App for this if you would like.

 You can use these best practices as a road map to help make any year the best year of your life.

 Well, that’s it from me, Coach Christine.
 I want to thank all of you who consistently show up here to connect, to learn and to grow into the best version of yourselves.
 It’s my honor to share this journey with you.

 As always, if you have any questions, comments or suggestions, you can reach out here or email me at email@example.com.

-If someone hasn’t told you lately, I will tell you that the world needs good people like you to come alive and have the courage to share their insights and gifts with others.
+The world needs good people like you to come alive and share your insights and gifts with others.

 Many blessings to you this year and beyond!